daniele3b/SafeWater/Assignment2/server.md

 In this last interface you can interact with all the devices: you can open or close the gate (simulated by the servo motor) obviously if the fill level is not high otherwise the command will still sent but the device will not execute the action because considered unsafe.

-In order to satisfy the request to visualize the aggregated data of the last hour obtained by all devices it's been update the first view of Water Alarm Management and the Temperature Management, as in the images below:
+In order to satisfy the request to visualize the aggregated data of the last hour obtained by all devices, it has been update the first view of Water Alarm Management and the Temperature Management, as in the images below:

 ![temperature_update](https://github.com/daniele3b/SafeWater/blob/main/images/temp_new.jpeg)